III A Man

 b3,1) Spiritual products as speech, text and picture spring out of faith, study and contemplation.

-b3,2) Natural objects as physical bodies are molded out of knowledge, material and financial re-
+b3,2) Natural objects as physical bodies are molded out of knowledge, material and financial

-sources with physical-chemical engineering.
+resources with physical-chemical engineering.

-ledge, human and financial resources with administrative structures and processes.
+out of knowledge, human and financial resources with administrative structures and processes.

 Expression by communication and action is a basic, universal human activity.